omics-datascience/BioAPI/README.md

 From a list of valid genes, obtain their descriptions, types and chromosomal coordinates for the reference human genomes GRCh37 and GRCh37.

-- URL: /genes-symbols
+- URL: /gene-symbols
 - Method: POST
 - Params: A body in Json format with the following content
-    -  `genes_ids` : list of valid genes identifiers
+    -  `gene_ids` : list of valid genes identifiers
 - Success Response:
     - Code: 200
     - Content:
-        - `<genes_ids>`: Returns a Json with as many keys as there are genes in the body.
+        - `<gene_ids>`: Returns a Json with as many keys as there are genes in the body.
 For each gene, the value is a Json with the following format:
             -   `description` : gene description
             -   `type` : gene type (example: protein_coding)
             -   `chromosome` : chromosome where the gene is located